Here’s a peek at the first chapter in the upcoming sequel to All The Promises We Break.

 “Is this going to last long?”
-I ask the doctor.
+I ask the doctors.

-The doctor with the facemask speaks to the nurse instead of me.
+The doctor with the face mask speaks to the nurse instead of me.
 “Give her a few minutes before you take her over for her second round of images.
 Her vitals are stable.
-She’ll come out of this shortly.”
+She’ll clear shortly.”

 “Savannah Jensen?”
-A young woman with sparkly barrettes in her hair and cartoon cat images decorating her scrubs pops her head in the door, as the doctor brushes past her out the doorway.
+A young woman with sparkly barrettes in her hair and cartoon cat images decorating her scrubs pops her head in the room.
+The doctors brush past her, presumably on the way to their next patient.

-“That’s me,” she says drunkenly, raising her unaffected arm.
-Thank God nurse Madge is tending to the other arm, or Savannah might have knocked it back out of place.
+“That’s me,” Savannah says drunkenly, raising her unaffected arm.
+Thankfully, Nurse Madge is tending to the other arm, or Savannah might have knocked it back out of place.

 “Your sister – Charlotte?
-She called and said she’d be here in a half hour to take you home.”
+She called and said she’ll be here in a half hour to take you home.”

-“Okay,” she sings in reply, but then gazes over, wide-eyed at me.
+“Okay,” Savannah sings in reply, but then gazes over, wide-eyed at me.
 “But Chase can take me home, can’t you?”

 “We’ll take her for the X-ray now.”
-A tall, skinny guy in green scrubs, that looks about as old as my teenaged brother, stands in the doorway.
+A tall, skinny guy in green scrubs stands in the entryway, looking about as old as my teenaged brother.

 “I’m not going home with you, am I?”
-Her eyes travel from me, to the X-rays glowing on the wall and the medical instruments around her, like she’s trying to find herself between two realities.
+Her eyes travel from me to the X-rays glowing on the wall and the medical instruments around her, like she’s trying to find herself between two realities.
 “Oh, shit,” she mutters.
 For a minute she looks terrified – or maybe its embarrassment?

-Nurse Madge can’t hide her raised eyebrows, even as her eyes dart to the side.
-The teenager helps Savannah into the wheelchair, her good arm balanced on his shoulder for assistance.
-The guy starts to wheel her out of the room, and she looks over her shoulder at me one last time.
-She only shakes her head dismissively as they turn the corner.
+Nurse Madge can’t hide her interest, even as her eyes dart to the side.
+The teenaged attendant helps Savannah into the wheelchair and begins to transport her from the room.
+Looking over her shoulder at me, Savannah shakes her head dismissively as they turn the corner.

 Okay, wait a minute.
 Seriously?
-How come I feel like I’ve somehow let her down, even though I’ve stuck by her side all day in this surreal Back to the Future remake?
+How come I feel like I’ve somehow let her down, even though I’ve stuck by her side all day in this bizarre Back to the Futureremake?